FUNCTIONS OF PORT HEALTH OFFICER, PORT HEALTH ORGANISATION, COCHIN.

-I. Precautionary Measures Against Quarantainable Diseases
+I) Precautionary Measures Against Quarantainable Diseases

 - All ships foreign/coastal must have a valid Ship Sanitation Exemption/ Control Certificate.

-- Water, if suspected is bacteriologically analysed.
+- Water, if suspect is bacteriologically and chemically analysed.

-- Anti-fly measures and proper sanitation of the ship is checked.
+- Anti-fly measures and proper sanitation of the ship is checked

 - Water is tested for residual chlorine.